mantrabrain/yatra/readme.txt

 14. Seperated customer section

+15. Discount Coupon

+16. Import/Export

-15. We are going to make Yatra as a complete package for Travel & Tour related any kind of WordPress site.
+16. We are going to make Yatra as a complete package for Travel & Tour related any kind of WordPress site.
 So if you have any suggestion or feature request please send us at mantrabrain@gmail.com or directly via this [link](https://mantrabrain.com/request-new-feature/).

 == Premium Payment Gateway Extensions/Addons ==